 Circumstances Will Change After Divorce

-Here are the types of circumstances that often change within a year or
+Here are the types of circumstances that often change within a year or two of divorce:

 - One or both spouses enter a new romantic relationship.